smithwithatypo/algo_training/README.md

 Daily warmups for SWE interview prep sessions
 Inspired by classical music training

-## To Use
+## How To Use

 1. Open your terminal
-2. Run one of the following terminal commands
+2. Run one of the Terminal Commands from the next section
-3. Open "warmup.py" in your IDE
+3. Open `warmup.py`
-4. Code your solution
+4. Code up your solution
 5. Hit "Enter" in your original terminal window and repeat from step 3

-## Terminal commands
+## Terminal Commands

 Random
 `python3 main.py`